Victor101106/Victor101106/README.md

 ## About Me

 Hello!
 I'm Victor Gabriel, a web developer from Brazil.
 I am currently studying IT Technician at the Instituto Federal do Maranhão (IFMA).
 I have a passion for programming and am always looking for new knowledge and challenges.
 Thank you for your visit!
-I'm glad you made it this far.

-## Current Project: Checkers Warriors
+## Checkers Warriors

 I'm currently developing Checkers Warriors, a game that brings together all the checkers variants in the world and a variant with special rules on a single platform.
 About the project, it is a multiplayer browser game with a pixelated look made in HTML5, CSS3, JavaScript and TypeScript in NodeJS.